 West Coast Swing

 West Coast Swing is an eight-count dance derived from Lindy Hop.
 But West Coast Swing is in a different scene in L.A. and is not covered by this website.
 It’s more “ballroomy” than East Coast Swing/Lindy and is danced to more modern pop music, not old Jazz.
+It tends to have an older crowd.

 Where to Take Classes